6thquake/react-material/docs/src/pages/getting-started/supported-platforms/supported-platforms.md

 ## Browser

-Material-UI supports the latest, stable releases of all major browsers and platforms.
+React-Material supports the latest, stable releases of all major browsers and platforms.
 We also support Internet Explorer 11.
 You don't need to provide any JavaScript polyfill as we manage unsupported browser features internally and in isolation.